Cars are responsible for around 12% of total EU emissions of carbon dioxide (CO2), the main greenhouse gas.

 In forming a pool, manufacturers must respect the rules of competition law.
 The information they exchange should be limited to average specific emissions of CO2, their specific emissions targets, and their total number of vehicles registered.

 The Commission has set out rules for monitoring the CO2 emissions of new cars.
-Monitoring reports can be found under the Documentation tab above.
+Monitoring reports can be found under the Documentation tab.

 The legislation requests the Commission to review the legislation by 2015 and if appropriate make proposals for CO2 emission targets for new cars for the period beyond 2020, including possibly setting a 2025 target.